neutrons/data_workflow/dasmon_listener/README.md

 - stomp.py (version 3.3.1 or higher) should be installed to enable ActiveMQ communication ([http://code.google.com/p/stomppy/](http://code.google.com/p/stomppy/))

 ## Installation and configuration
-- The `dasmon_listener` will be installed in `/var/www/workflow/app/dasmon_listener`.
+- The `dasmon_listener` will be installed as a python module.
-- It should be configured by creating a file `/var/www/workflow/app/dasmon_listener/local_settings.py` that contains the ActiveMQ credentials, the topics to listent to, and the instrument short name:
+- It should be configured by creating a file `dasmon_listener/local_settings.py` that contains the ActiveMQ credentials, the topics to listent to, and the instrument short name:

 	brokers = [("localhost", 61613)]